Divided Dieudonn\'e crystals: Finiteness conditions on the Frobenius map

-\begin{Defn} An $\FF_p$-algebra $R$ will be called $F$-nilpotent if the kernel of the Frobenius endomorphism $\phi:R\to R$ is a nilpotent ideal.
-An $\FF_p$-scheme $X$ is called $F$-nilpotent if for each affine open subscheme $U=\Spec R$ of $X$ the ring $R$ is $F$-nilpotent. \end{Defn}
+\begin{Defn} An $\FF_p$-algebra $R$ will be called $F$-nilpotent if the kernel of the Frobenius endomorphism $\phi_R:R\to R$ is a nilpotent ideal.
+An $\FF_p$-scheme $X$ \chang{will be} called $F$-nilpotent if for \chang{every} affine open subscheme $U=\Spec R$ of $X$ the ring $R$ is $F$-nilpotent. \end{Defn}

-\begin{Remark} If the kernel of $\phi$ is finitely generated, then $R$ is $F$-nilpotent, in particular every noetherian $\FF_p$-algebra is $F$-nilpotent. \end{Remark}
+\begin{Remark} If the kernel of $\phi_R$ is finitely generated, then $R$ is $F$-nilpotent, in particular every noetherian $\FF_p$-algebra is $F$-nilpotent. \end{Remark}

 Let $R$ be an $\FF_p$-algebra.
 For a given family $(a_i)_{i\in I}$ of elements of $R$ we consider the rings

 and

 with respect to the inclusions $R_n\to R_{n+1}$ defined by $T_i\mapsto T_i^p$.